Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 Calculate display position

 In the color picker implemented in this series, the current value of 0.0 should be displayed on the left edge and 1.0 on the right edge; the Y coordinate should be center-aligned.
-To implement this specification, the center coordinates of the knob are calculated using the following formula.
+The center coordinates of the knob are calculated using the following formula to implement this specification.

 X = View Width * Current Value